-We observe a small negative displacement effect, after six months since job displacement, on the probability of moving home (see Figure 1D).
-The finding suggests a delay in the impact of job displacement on the willingness or ability to move.
-This delay can be explained by the fact that household moves are characterised by a time gap between the month of transaction and the month of the actual move, as the actual move is realised once the home mover registers his or her relocation at the local municipality.
-Note, however, that the 36 two-way interaction terms that capture the post-displacement effect on moving home are jointly insignificant.
+We observe a small negative displacement effect, after six months since job displacement, on the probability of changing home (see Fig. 1D).
+The finding suggests a delay in the impact of job displacement on the willingness or ability to change home.
+This delay can be explained by the fact that household relocations to a different home are characterised by a time gap between the month of transaction and the month of the actual home change, as the actual home change is realised once the home buyer registers his or her relocation at the local municipality.
+Note, however, that the 36 two-way interaction terms that capture the post-displacement effect on changing home are jointly insignificant.